 - Breast cancer is the most common cancer in Australian women.

-- One in nine women will be diagnosed with breast cancer by the age of 85.
+- One in eight women will be diagnosed with breast cancer by the age of 85.

 - It is more common in older women.
 The average age at diagnosis is 60.
 About one-quarter of women who are diagnosed are younger than 50 years of age.

 - Breast cancer is rare in men.
 About 100 men are diagnosed in Australia each year.
 This represents less than 1% of all breast cancers.